 Here is a true and perfect friendship, solid and eternal: a friendship that envy does not corrupt, suspicion does not diminish or ambition wipe out.
 It does not cease even under such a trial; even under such a battering it does not collapse.
 Assailed with abuse, it stands firm; beaten with insults, it does not bend.
 Go thou, and do likewise.

 Blessed Aelred was a Cistercian Abbot in 12th century England.
 His “De Spiritali Amicitia” (Treatise on Spiritual Friendship) is the fullest medieval discussion of friendship and its associated virtues.
-This excerpt from that treatise (Lib 3: PL 195, 692-693) is used in the Roman Catholic Office of Readings for Wednesday in the 12th week of ordinary time as a commentary on I Samuel 19:8-10; 20:1-17 and a wonderful resource for Catholic Bible study of the Old Testament.
+This excerpt from that treatise (Lib 3: PL 195, 692-693) appears in the Roman Catholic Office of Readings for Wednesday in the 12th week of ordinary time as a commentary on I Samuel 19:8-10; 20:1-17.